pauldedecker/commco-lab/Goals.md

 5. To conduct primary research for scholarly and public audiences on the sociolinguistic factors that underly communication disorders within the province.

 6. To create, fund and distribute participant-engaged, short documentary media that communicate these goals.

+Often the immediate impacts include higher rates of anxiety, depression, as well as lower qualities of life and self-esteem (Boyle, 2015) for individuals living with communication impairments.
+It is therefore imperative to share our findings with and implement strategies for those who can use them.
+Our process involves creating documentary media (i.e. short films and podcasts that can be used by the public to help mitigate the stigma of public opinion and practices.